nikhilsath/crossbook/README.md

 * **Database Layer:** Uses Python’s built-in `sqlite3` in `db/database.py` for connection management.
 Schema introspection and migrations occur in `db/schema.py`.
 CRUD operations reside in `db/records.py`; many-to-many relationship logic in `db/relationships.py`.
 Validation rules live in `db/validation.py`, and field schema editing utilities in `db/edit_fields.py`.

 * **Background Tasks:** Huey is initialized in `imports/tasks.py` and provides the `process_import` task used by the import workflow.
 Start a worker with `huey_consumer.py imports.tasks.huey`.
+* **Automation Rules:** Daily or import-triggered rules live in `automation/engine.py`.
+Start the same Huey worker to execute scheduled rules.

 * **Frontend Interaction:** Dynamic behaviors powered by JavaScript modules in `static/js/`: